 Our primary care doctors may recommend or refer you to a behavioral health professional for talk therapy, sometimes called psychotherapy or therapy.
 Talk therapy with a psychologist or other behavioral health professional involves talking and then taking action to make changes based on your therapy discussion.

 Medication can be an effective treatment option for anxiety.
-The most commonly prescribed medications for anxiety are called selective serotonin reuptake inhibitors (SSRIs) and serotonin-norepinephrine reuptake inhibitors (SNRIs).
-We will work with you to find a medication that works best for you.
+The most commonly prescribed anxiety medications are called selective serotonin reuptake inhibitors (SSRIs) and serotonin-norepinephrine reuptake inhibitors (SNRIs).
+We will work with you to find an anti-anxiety medication that works best for you.

 While it may sound simple, another common treatment for anxiety involves making healthy lifestyle changes.
 Sometimes people don’t realize how their basic daily routine may be contributing to stress and affecting their health.
 Combined with therapy or medication, our doctors or therapists may recommend specific changes to your sleep schedule, diet or exercise to improve your daily mental and physical health.